-Digital marketing has to be calculated, smart and targeted; this is not a case where you want to cast a wide net.
+Digital marketing has to be calculated, smart, and targeted.
 The more targeted and specific audience you can guide to your site, the more likely you are to be making sales.
-So let’s examine a few intelligent ways to do digital marketing that will have your site cruising towards big conversion numbers in no time.
+Let’s examine 7 intelligent ways to do digital marketing that will have your site cruising towards big conversion numbers in no time.

-Who are your customers?
 If you’ve completed a business plan then you will have an idea of your target audience and customer base.
 You can continue to track and learn about your actual audience using analytical tools, such as Google Analytics.
-Google Analytics helps you learn where your customers are, how long they stay when visiting your site, whether they make a purchase or not, where in the world they are, and much more.
+Google Analytics helps you learn where your customers are, how long they stay when visiting your site, whether they make a purchase or not, where in the world they are located, and more.
 Make sure that your site has some analytics built-in to help you learn who your customers are and what they’re buying.
 This way, if your actual clients are different from your target audience, you’ll know and you can adjust accordingly in your strategy.
-How you use you this data is very important to constantly optimize your e-commerce site.
+How you use this data is very important to constantly optimize your eCommerce site.

 Make Your Site Responsive

 Make sure that your site functions just as well on a mobile device or a tablet as it does on a computer screen.
-Better yet, design breakpoint specific content that optimizes the user’s experience and ensures a better chance at conversion on multiple devices.
+Better yet, design breakpoint-specific content that optimizes the user’s experience and ensures a better chance of conversion on multiple devices.
 You want to make sure clients have a positive experience no matter the device they’re on when they decide to visit your site.
-A general rule is, tell bigger stories on bigger screens, cut to the quick on mobile devices.
+A general rule is: tell bigger stories on bigger screens, and cut to the point on mobile devices.

 Live chat is a type of artificial intelligence (AI) that uses smart algorithms that allow machines to communicate easily with humans.
 The machine (or a chatbot as it is commonly referred to) is able to “think” and accurately respond to actual clients, answering questions and resolving issues.
 Live chat is a great way to provide immediate, cost-effective customer service round the clock.
 According to the American Marketing Association, live chat is “projected to reach $2.1 billion by 2024, growing at a 29.7% rate from 2018 to 2024.”

-Each of your online customers or visitors is a unique individual who will interact with your site slightly differently.
+Each of your online visitors is a unique individual who will interact with your site slightly differently.
 There is technology available that can track how individuals interact with your site, where they stay, which pages they skim, and so on.
-This allows you to customize a client’s experience by showing him or her products based on past visits— he or she is more likely to be interested.
-A customized site can also up-sell or suggest items that are either similar to or that complement products a user has clicked on.
+This allows you to customize a client’s experience by showing him or her products based on past visits—that are more likely to be of interest.
+A customized site can also up-sell or suggest items that are either similar or that complement products a user has previously clicked on.

 Our free report can help you boosting your sales.